programarivm/csrf-shield/README.md

 ![CSRF Shield](/resources/csrf-shield.jpg?raw=true)

 This is a simple, framework-agnostic library that helps you protect your PHP web apps from CSRF attacks.
+CSRF Shield is built on the idea of **sending tokens with the POST method only**; otherwise the server will respond with a `405` status code (`Method Not Allowed`).

+> **Remember**: It is encouraged not to disclose CSRF tokens in URLs.
+For further information on disclosing tokens in URLs, please visit OWASP's <a href="https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Disclosure_of_Token_in_URL">Cross-Site Request Forgery CSRF Prevention Cheat Sheet</a>.

 ### 1. Install